pirovc/ganon/README.md

 #### cutoff and filter (--abs-cutoff, --rel-cutoff, --abs-filter, --rel-filter)

 ganon has two parameters to control a match between reads and references: `cutoff` and `filter`.
-Both can be used with absolute values (`--abs-cutoff` and `--abs-filter`) or relative values (`--rel-cutoff` and `--rel-filter`) interchangebly.
+Both can be used with absolute values (`--abs-cutoff` and `--abs-filter`) or relative values (`--rel-cutoff` and `--rel-filter`) interchangeably.
 They can also be disabled.

 Every read can be classified against none, one or more references.
 What will be reported is the remaining matches after `cutoff` and `filter` thresholds are applied, based on the number of shared k-mers (or minimizers) between sequences.